ThePerkinrex/PercOSv2/README.md

 PercOS v2 is barebones x86-64 bit kernel written in rust.

 For now it has a module to write to the VGA buffer implementing the `print!` and `println!` macros as well as a macro for panicking.
-It implements panic and simple paging.
+It implements somple paging & very rough scancode detection.